RHIT-CSSE/csse332/notes/session23/index.md

 At the end of this lecture, you should be able to:

 - List the four conditions for a deadlock to occur.
-- Represent how a deadlock can happen using resource allocation graphs.
 - Solve a deadlock-riddled concurrency problem.

 ---